Although the technology to develop a website existed in the 1980’s, it wasn’t until 1991 that CERN published the first site on the world wide web.

 Old school HTML notepad and Notepad++ developers are still kicking around but my view is that they’re increasingly disenfranchised.
 Considering the newer tools and methods available to aspiring website creators, the market is certainly competitive.

 Of course, we DO need developers who can code.
-A good PHP developer can charge a premium.
+A good PHP developer can charge a premium and can be a key player in making a project succeed.

 At the risk of sounding arrogant, some coding developers seem to be suffering from inverted snobbery.
-Some of the time it is because they cannot compete with the market forces and the web services that are making them redundant.
+Other times it is because they cannot compete with the market forces and the web services that are making them redundant.
 Sometimes it is because they KNOW they can do a better job.

 The barrier of entry to coding is less intimidating mainly because of the deluge of free learning resources available.
 It’s interesting to note that coding/programming is being pushed as a curriculum agenda in UK schools.

 A few weeks ago I spoke to a kid of nine years old and he explained his school teaches the Python programming language.
-The fact that programming is being taught as a subject today is fascinating.
+The fact that programming is being taught as a subject today is good news.

 Time is Money